citrusvanilla/tinyflux/README.rst

 - **100% test coverage:** No explanation needed.

-To dive straight into all the details, head over to the `TinyFlux docs <https://tinyflux.readthedocs.io/>`_.
-You can also discuss everything related to TinyFlux like general development, extensions or showcase your TinyFlux-based projects on the ` GitHub discussion forum <https://github.com/citrusvanilla/tinyflux/discussions>.`_.
+To get started, head over to the `TinyFlux docs <https://tinyflux.readthedocs.io/>`_.
+Examples can be found in the `examples directory <https://github.com/citrusvanilla/tinyflux/tree/master/examples>`_.
+You can also discuss topics related to TinyFlux including general development, extensions, or showcase your TinyFlux-based projects on the `GitHub discussion forum <https://github.com/citrusvanilla/tinyflux/discussions>`_.

 Supported Python Versions
 *************************